 Something happened the night Worry appeared to me.

 Some of us are chronic worriers.
 There’s probably an adaptive reason for this, since humans who envisioned potential dangers would be more likely to survive and pass on their genes.
 But saber-toothed tigers aren’t lurking by our front doors these days.
 I know for a fact that worry generates misery while producing absolutely no benefit.
 Giving it up, however, isn’t an easy matter.
-Worry runs in our heads like movies of disaster to come, unbidden yet powerful, making some of us wary of the smallest choices and some of us heedless of real danger.
+Worry runs in our heads like movies of disaster to come, unbidden yet powerful, making some of us wary of the smallest choices.

 I worried from the earliest time I can remember.
 It may have an adaptive start in my life too.
 As a tiny child I spent many nights struggling to breathe through asthma attacks.
-When I was five years old I got a bit of food caught in my esophagus and stayed awake all night spitting my saliva into a bowl, since even a moment’s inattention caused it to run down my windpipe and sent me into fits of choking, until a surgeon removed it the next day.
+When I was five years old I got a bit of food lodged in my esophagus.
+When my worried mother called the doctor he said it couldn’t possibly still be stuck hours later, I was just overreacting.
+I stayed awake all night spitting my saliva into a bowl, since even a moment’s inattention caused it to run down my windpipe and sent me into fits of choking.
+The next morning my parents took me to the ER where a surgeon removed a very stuck bit of food.
 The year I turned nine my grandparents all died, catapulting me into years of obsessive worry that everyone else I loved would die too.
-At 13 I was assaulted by an adult and the focus of my worry widened as I spent years searching for the causes of evil and suffering.
+I was assaulted by an adult when I was 13, telling no one until years later.
+The focus of my worry widened as I spent years searching for the causes of evil and suffering.
 Worry continued to be my companion when I hit my 20’s.
 Each of my babies were born with medical problems.
-The unknown dangers threatening even the most innocent lives suddenly lived in my house.
+The unknown dangers threatening even the most innocent lives suddenly resided in my house.
 Chances are my chronic insomnia has roots in all this worry.

 Sudden as a car crash, something happened.